UniconLabs/orville/README.md

 ## Configuration

 A sample configuration file is available at https://github.com/UniconLabs/orville/blob/master/web/src/main/resources/application.properties.
-To configuration the application, download the file and modify as needed (change idMatch configuration, change database configuration, etc).
+To configure the application, download the file and modify as needed (change idMatch configuration, change database configuration, etc).
 To run the application with the new configuration, run
 ```
 java -jar openregistry-web-{version}.jar --spring.config.location=file:/path/to/config/openregistry.properties
 ```